Accounting for Intra-group Transactions in Separate Financial Statements

 Dividend income or Investment in subsidiary $0.5m

-Example – Distribution of inventory for no consideration
+Example: Distribution of inventory without consideration

-Approach #1 Recognition at carrying amount
+Approach #1: Recognition at book value

 DRCR